taprobane99/Lenovo-Yoga-Slim-7x-Dolby-Linux-Audio/README.md

 5. Download this repository and unzip
 6. Run `slim7x-audio-patch.sh`
 7. Run `slim7x-dolby-install.sh`
-8. Switch to Dolby Atmos - Music as the Output Device in Sound Settings
+8. Switch to Dolby Atmos - Music or Movie as the Output Device in Sound Settings

 # Setup for a different computer
 This method should work for any computer that has been Dolby tuned.
 Ignore steps 1-3 and 6.
 If your computer has only 2 speakers there is an example .conf to adapt.